Pranita-2145/DSA_Java/README.md

 13. Spiralmatrix.java = Contains code for spiral matrix
 14. DiagonalSum.java = Contains code to calculate diagonal sum of sorted matrix
 15. TwoSum.java = Contains classic Twosum problem solution where we traverse through and array and return the index of two numbers who sum is equal to our target.
-16. Stringbasics.java = contains basic functions of string and code for determining weather a string contains a vowel
+16. Stringbasics.java = contains basic functions of string and code for determining weather a string contains a vowel, isPalindrome and Direction question